 This relation is quite interesting since it implies a relation between the radius $R$ of the osculating circle of a trajectory and the speed of the trajectory:

+This is not an assumption; it is an algebraic consequence of the horizontal constraint.
+The sub-Riemannian geometry is the optimal choice precisely because the speed–curvature relation emerges automatically from the differential constraints.
 The interest of this relation is that a relation has been experimentally observed between speed and radius as recalled in the Introduction.
 Simply speaking, circles with a small radius are traveled more slowly than those with a large radius.

 Here, we claim that this relation is already encoded in our choice of variables.
-We can also recover the relation $R= C v^3$ by simply choosing $\alpha_2 = v^{-2}$.
+We can also recover the relation $R= C v^3$ by simply choosing $\alpha_2 = v^{-2}$, which corresponds to equi-affine parameterization \cite{pollick1997constant}.
 Let us explicitly note that the condition that $R=\frac{1}{\alpha_2}v$ is a consequence that we chose a planar retina.
 If we take into account the geometry of the retina, the relation $\theta'=k$ is replaced by a more sophisticated relation, which induces a different relation between $R$ and $v$.